fly-apps/lambdo/README.md

 # Lambdo

-> Not quite a Lambda, almost as cool as a Lambo.

 Run workloads on Fly Machines based on external events.
 It's like serverless, but you can run your whole code base (or whatever you want).

 **There are three components:**